byellin/IDD-Fa19-Lab3/README.md

 **a.
 Does it matter what actions are assigned to which state?
 Why?**

+In order for the Arduino to store the value computed, it needs to clear the memory, then write to the memory, then read the memory.
+If the memory was read before it was written to, it would always be empty.

 **b.
 Why is the code here all in the setup() functions and not in the loop() functions?**

+We only need to write the value to memory one time, so it does not have to be inside of loop.

 **c.
 How many byte-sized data samples can you store on the Atmega328?**

+You can store 1024 bytes on the Atmega328.

 **d.
 How would you get analog data from the Arduino analog pins to be byte-sized?
 How about analog data from the I2C devices?**

+If you call analogRead on Arduino analog pins it will return a byte-sized analog reading of the pin.

 **e.
 Alternately, how would we store the data if it were bigger than a byte? (hint: take a look at the [EEPROMPut](https://www.arduino.cc/en/Reference/EEPROMPut) example)**

+To store data larger than one byte, you can use multiple memory addresses to refer to a particular value.

 **Upload your modified code that takes in analog values from your sensors and prints them back out to the Arduino Serial Monitor.**